DF3NDR/web3-security/src/README.md

 Each major section is broken down into multiple subsections that contain multiple parts with covering particular subjects.

 It should go without saying that the focus on Web3 Security means this site favors security concerns over other aspect of developing smart contracts or creating projects, subjects that are covered in-depth by many others.

+## Process and Publication

+This a working draft that is actively being developed.
+It is meant to offer resources for those interested in Web3 Security.
+We welcome corrections, updates and additions from those who wish to contribute.

 ### And thanks for all the fish...